cfarkas/annotate_my_genomes/README.md

 ```
 ./annotate-my-genomes stringtie.gtf path/to/mm10.gtf path/to/mm10.fa 20
 ```
+will yield an annotated GTF file in the "gene_id" field, transcripts and correspondent protein sequences, along with lncRNA annotation and GO terms.

 * Users can also employ mm10_ncbiRefSeq.gtf by using "add-ncbi-annotation" instead of "annotate-my-genomes".
 See an example here: https://github.com/cfarkas/annotate_my_genomes/blob/master/README.md#adding-ncbi-annotations-to-increase-annotation-of-transcripts

 # Dependences